 - Pointing to a development, staging, test, or production database

-Thanks to our Console in the SetUp Infrastructure area it's possible to manage your Environment Variables.
+Thanks to our Console in the Envs area it is possible to manage your Environment Variables.

 How to differentiate your variable from one environment to another